zBritva/PowerBI-visuals-docs/Tutorial/BookmarksSupport.md

 );
 ```

-After updating datapoints, they are correspond's to current selection stored in `filter` object.
+After updating the data points, they will reflect the current selection state stored in `filter` object.
+Then when the data points are rendered, the custom visual's selection state will match the state of the bookmark.

-And in rendering datapoints in visual, the visual can draw datapoints visualization properly.

-### Using `InteractivityService` for controll selections in the visual.
+### Using `InteractivityService` for control selections in the visual.

-If your visual uses `InteractivityService`, you don't need to do any aditional actions to support bookmarks in your visual.
+If your visual uses `InteractivityService`, you don't need any additional actions to support bookmarks in your visual.

-The util resposible to controll visual selection state, when the user selects bookmarks.
+The util will handle the visual's selection state when the user selects bookmarks.

 ### Sync selection manager with current filter/selection